bloominstituteoftechnology/Sorting/notes.md

         end_time = datetime.now()
         print (end_time - start_time)

+## Insertion Sort:

+A simple sorting technique that scans the sorted list, starting at the beginning, for the correct insertion point for each of the items from the unsorted list.
+Similar to the way people manually sort items(e.g. playing 13, sorting playing cards, low-high), an insertion sort is not efficient for large lists, but is relatively fast for adding a small number of new items periodically.

+    # 2, K, 5, 9, J, 4

+    def insertion_sort(list):
+    # Separate the first element fom the rest of the array
+    # Think about it as a sorted list of one element
+    # For all other indices, beginning with [1]:
+    for i in range(1, len(list)):
+        # a.
+Copy the item at that index into a temp variable
+        temp = list[i]
+        # b.
+Iterate to the left until you find the correct index in the  "sorted"
+        # part of the array at which this element should be inserted
+        # Shift items to the right as you iterate
+        j = i
+        while j > 0 and temp < list[j - 1]:
+            list[j] = list[j - 1]
+            j -= 1
+        # c.
+When the correct index is fund, copy temp into this position
+        list[j] = temp
+    return list

 ## Binary Search

 Let's say you need to find a specific user from a database.